4 Tips that Will Help You Stay Organized for the Long Term

 For many people, an ultra tidy home where nothing is out of place is the pinnacle of organization.
 For others, that same home might feel uncomfortable.
 What matters isn't that you follow a step-by-step guide for keeping the ultimate home.
 If you create your own system in a way that works with your personality, you'll have a much better chance of it sticking for good.

 The space must be functional, efficient and practical for the tasks you are trying to accomplish.
 If you need a space with the flexibility to serve as an office as well as a guest bedroom, a Murphy bed provides a realistic solution.
 With a variety of options available, including home office setups and sliding bookshelves, wall beds can be utilized wherever a mattress can fit and be stored either vertically or horizontally.
 They fold away when not needed, giving you the additional storage and workspace in an attractive dual use room.

 If all of this organization stuff gives you anxiety, by all means look outside for some help.
 Professional organizers don't just find the best spot to put a vase, stack mail and store clothing.
 They have a more holistic approach that helps you create a plan that can work long term.

 And if not a professional organizer, ask family or a friend to help.
 Any objective opinion can help you jump out of a rut and find the answers that have eluded you so far.
 Designing a closet system works in much the same way.
-Through a designer's eyes, you'll identify problem areas, possibilities and pull it all together for closets that work as good as they look.
+Through a Designer's eyes, you'll identify problem areas and find possibilities to pull it all together in a home organization solution that works.

 There's an old saying, "A place for everything, and everything in its place."
 Turns out, that's not just a platitude.
 When all of your things have a home, you already know where everything goes.
-That doesn't mean your coats go on the newel post.
-But it does mean that a dedicated home keeps things from piling up, and other things from making rounds through the house before landing in the sink, washing machine or even the kitchen trash.
+That doesn't mean your coats don't go on the newel post.
+But it does mean that giving things a dedicated place keeps them from piling up or making rounds around the house before landing in the sink, washing machine or even the kitchen trash.